jvaubourg/puppetlabs-nginxpack/README.md

 ####Blackhole

 Have a determinist way to access to the vhosts is a good practice in web security.
-If you say that a vhost can be reached via *my.example.com*, any requests with another domain should not success.
+If you say that a vhost can be reached via *my.example.com*, any request using another domain should not success.
 If you do not have a *default vhost* with a listen line for each port used on the webserver, Nginx will use a doubful algorithm to determine which vhost is usable in the case of an unknown domain.

-Nginxpack creates the default vhost for you and redirects any request out of your scopes to a black hole.
+Good news!
+Nginxpack creates this default vhost for you and redirects any request out of your scopes to a black hole.

 If you use at least one vhost with SSL, you need to define `ssl_default_*` options.
-See the next section about SSL.
+See the [next section about SSL](#well-known-problem-with-ssl).

 ####Well-known problem with SSL

 The full circle is easy to understand:

-1. Nginx chooses the correct vhost (among those who listen on the correct port and IP) thanks to the *host* field of HTTP 1.1.
+1. Nginx chooses the correct vhost (among those who are listening on the correct port and IP) thanks to the *host* field (HTTP 1.1).
 2. When a client initiates a SSL connection, this field is encrypted, until Nginx decrypts the request.
 3. Informations about decryption (e.g. certificate location) are in the correct vhost.
-Go back to *1*.
+Back to *1*.

-Thus, if you have several vhost listening on the same port and the same IP (or all IP) and that use SSL, you have a problem.
+Thus, if you have several vhosts listening on the same port with the same IP (or *all* IP) and that use SSL, you have a problem.

 The good solution is to use a default vhost, listening on all ports and IP used by SSL vhosts on the webserver and containing the decryption informations.
 When Nginx will receive a SSL request, it will use this vhost, and so, will be able to decrypt it.
 Once the *host* field is readable, it can chose the correct vhost.
 The latter don't have to propose SSL but it absolutely must listen on port 443 (or another if you use SSL with another one).

-Nginx creates this default vhost for you if you use `ssl_default_cert_source` (or `ssl_default_cert_key`) and `ssl_default_key_source` (or `ssl_default_key_source`).
+Good news!
+Nginxpack creates this default vhost for you if you use `ssl_default_cert_source` (or `ssl_default_cert_key`) and `ssl_default_key_source` (or `ssl_default_key_source`) options.
 This certificate must be valid for all domains used, so it will probably be a wildcard certificate.

-The first common use case in the next section gives an example.
+The [first common use case](#reverse-proxy-with-ipv4) in the next section provides an example.

 ##Common use cases

 ###Reverse-proxy with IPv4

 You are in charge of servers in the wrong decade: there is almost no more IPv4 but you still can't use only IPv6.
-Thus, your provider provided you as many IPv6 addresses as there are grains of sand on earth, but only one poor IPv4.
+Thus, your provider has provided you as many IPv6 addresses as there are grains of sand on earth, but only one poor IPv4.

-If you have various webservers (on remote machines or in containers beside) on the same net access, you need to have a reverse-proxy.
-In the following examples, we consider that your firewall is configured to redirect ports 80 and 443 to the server corresponding to your reverse-proxy for any incoming IPv4 flux.
+If you have various webservers (on remote machines or in containers beside) behind this access, you need to have a *reverse-proxy*.
+In the following examples, we consider that your firewall redirects ports 80 and 443 to the server corresponding to your reverse-proxy for any incoming IPv4 flux (probably by configuring your NATPT on your CPE if you are at home) .

-First example considers that your ISP provides you IPv6 addresses and that you are able to use it.
+The first example considers that your ISP provides you IPv6 addresses and that you are able to use it.
 Second example considers that you have a crappy ISP and so no IPv6 addresses available.
-For both examples, we want a blog, a wiki (https) and a members panel (https).
-For the sake of cleanliness and security reasons, each website must have its own webserver on its own container.
+In both examples, we want a blog (http), a wiki (https) and a members panel (https).
+For the sake of cleanliness and security reasons, each website must have its own webserver on its own machine/container.

 ####With usable IPv6 addresses